callous4567/vespertilio/README.md

 ![](https://github.com/callous4567/Batcorder/blob/main/design_bat.png)

 ## General description
 A mid-spec battery-powered bat-recorder with an environmental sensor on the board, featuring the BME280 and Knowles Winfrey paired with a Pi Pico, with low-loss parts!
 Hopefully it'll be a great bat recording device!
-Hopefully!
+Hopefully! *I have to emphasize that it is, at least as of Version 3 of the PCB, designed to work across from ~50 Hz all the way to 240 kHz... not just bats.
+My lady has forced some changes!*

 This is my first time with C (embedded or otherwise) and with a bunch of other things- PCBs, electronics, 3D cases, so you will have to bare with me whilst I work through this project bit by bit 😅

 ## Features/Hardware
-- BME280 for Environmental Sensing (Temp, Pressure, Humidity)
+- BME280 for Environmental Sensing (Temp, Pressure, Humidity) as an optional attachment (attached to environmental case with 6-core custom USB-C cable!)
-- Knowles Winfrey Microphone with Differential Amplifier -> Inverting Amplifier Cascade for audio
+- Knowles Winfrey Microphone with Differential Amplifier -> Inverting Amplifier Cascade for audio (giving single-ended-equivalent gains minimum 220+!)
 - Variable gain on the inverting amplifier w/ fixed gain on the differential for better noise performance
-- Low-power-standby of ~1mA dormancy when awaiting recording sessions
+- Low-power-standby of ~1mA dormancy when awaiting recording sessions (digital assembly and analogue disabled during standby.)
-- Various passive filters in circuitry to minimize noise, paired with first-order high-pass filter on ADC input
 - Compatible with any/all MicroSD cards ostensibly.
 Cheap 64GB Sandisk Ultra's can handle the full 499.999 kHz that the Pi Pico ADC can output!
-- Supercapacitor on RTC allows upwards of 15 minutes to exchange batteries without losing timing configuration
+- Supercapacitor on RTC allows upwards of 15 minutes to exchange batteries without losing timing configuration- no need to reconfigure after re-batterying... battery-re.. whatever!
-- Recommend conformal coating Silicone, avoiding ports on BME280 + Winfrey, to increase resilience to environment (sensor needs exposure.)
+- **WIP**, provided case designs can be 3D printed appropriately to provide waterproofing (or weatherproofing in case of use of weather sensor addon) of the vespertilio

 ## Planned Hardware Features
 - Replace Winfrey with Infineon Ultrasonic MEMS when it gets released, which features ultrasonic speaker functionality and better performance/SNR/AOP/etc at higher f.